-Ensuring decision makers receive Comprehensive reports are provided objective and rigorous analysis of a setting out both recommended options, variety of options indicating how together with those options which have intended outcomes would be been considered and rejected.
-Risk achieved and associated risks. analysis seeks to mitigate against failure to Therefore ensuring best value is achieve agreed objectives.
+Comprehensive reports are provided setting out both recommended options, together with those options which have been considered and rejected.
+Risk analysis seeks to mitigate against failure to achieve agreed objectives.

-achieved however services are Considering feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and assets and bearing in mind future impact The Council has appropriate Consultation and Complaints mechanism, etc to help ensure that it remains aware of evolving priorities amongst local residents.
-These inform the Corporate Plan, Service Plans and the Council's Medium Term Financial Plan. are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and inform the Corporate Plan, Service Plans and the Council's Medium Term Financial
+Considering feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and assets and bearing in mind future impact

+The Council has appropriate Consultation and Complaints mechanisms, etc. to help ensure that it remains aware of evolving priorities amongst local residents.
+These inform the Corporate Plan, Service Plans and the Council's Medium Term Financial Plan.